 - Payment is due before your e-mail correspondence with Reverend Sherri L. Board, PhD will begin.
 The cost for a one week e-mail correspondence with Sherri is $50.00.
 For one month, it is $150.00.
 Clients may send as many e-mails as they wish during their one week or one month time period.
 All clients must take the A.P.S.
 Temperament Report which costs $40.00.
 Process payments below.

-- After you make your payment, submit form below to e-mail to Rev. Board.
+- After you make your payment, use the form below to e-mail Rev. Board.

-- Within 48 hours of receiving payment, your e-mail to Rev. Board, and the results of your temperament questionnaire, you will receive a reply from Rev. Board.
+- Within 24 hours of receiving your payment, your first e-mail to Rev. Board, and the results of your temperament questionnaire, you will receive a reply from Rev. Board.

 Along with using your A.P.S.
 Temperament Report to answer your question(s), Rev. Board will reference Scripture and will rely upon the Holy Spirit for guidance and healing.